 - 4 teaspoons kosher salt

-- Place the chicken in the middle of the wire rack.
-Roast for 35 to 45 minutes until the chicken reaches an internal temperature of 180° F (82° C).
+- Arrange the chicken onto the wire rack.
+Roast for 35 to 45 minutes until the chicken reaches an internal temperature of 165°F (74°C).

-- For Smaller Chickens: If using a smaller chicken, the excess paste may build up on the chicken.
+- If using a smaller chicken, the excess paste may build up on the chicken.
 If this happens, lightly brush the chicken with olive oil to serve.

 RJ